spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

 </p>
 <p>
 Our analysis population changes as follows:
-    - Goalie population drops from 318 to 311.
+    - Goalie population drops from 315 to 308.
-    - Average career shots faced drops from 4,198 to 3,225.
+    - Harmonic mean of career shots faced rises from 12,690 to 12,721.
-    - AdjSV% drops from .937 to .927
+    - Harmonic mean of AdjSV% stays at .939
 </p>
 <p>
 Let's start by simply grouping shots into bins by goalie age, rounded to the first decimal (ex: 26.0, 26.1, etc.), and then calculating the group-wide save percentage.
 Points belonging to groups with fewer shots pale in comparison to groups with many shots.
 Here's what that looks like: